Revival Centres International: Revision of the Code of Conduct

 The natural result of this revision means there is more allowance for church members to take even greater personal responsibility for their spiritual growth, and less personal intervention by the church oversight unless it was absolutely necessary or there was an urgent concern raised.
 Therefore, the "Code of Conduct" was withdrawn in preference to the church's simplified stance against fornication.
 This resulted in a moving away from the oversight being seen as a type of confessional outlet, and being more of a "shepherd" or "guide".

 Criticism

-The Church's beliefs and practices have given rise to some criticism over its treatment of members and former members.
-In mid-April 1998, weeks prior to the church moving in the Campion Books premises in Middleborough Rd, Box Hill South from the Forum Theatre, some former members of Revival Centres International spoke out, via the Whitehorse Gazette, in a bid to warn Whitehorse residents of the organisation's impending move to the area so as to raise community awareness about the Church.
-The Whitehorse Gazette also covered the group founder, Lloyd Longfield's response in dismissing such concerns.
+Criticism of the Revival Centres International tends to focus on two broad areas: the substance of their teaching, and the way they have treated former members.
+In mid-April 1998, weeks prior to the church moving in the Campion Books premises in Middleborough Rd, Box Hill South from the Forum Theatre, a number of former members spoke out via the Whitehorse Gazette, in a bid to warn Whitehorse residents of the organisation's impending move to the area in order to raise community awareness about the group.
+The Whitehorse Gazette also covered their founder, Lloyd Longfield's response in dismissing such concerns.

-A notable scandal occurred in 2009, when Gold Coast pastor Glenn Duker was exposed for running a Ponzi scheme that resulted in Revival Centres members and others losing $60 million in funds.
+A notable scandal occurred in 2009, when Gold Coast pastor and solicitor Glenn Duker was exposed for running a Ponzi scheme that resulted in Revival Centres members and others losing $60 million in funds.
+Several of the aggrieved members claimed they received no support from their pastors, with some stating they had been disfellowshipped for speaking out.
 The scandal made headlines in Australia, and across the world.